Nevada School of the Arts is committed to providing high-quality music education that is affordable and available to the widest possible audience.

-- Any award will be credited only for the principal area of study.
+- Any award will be credited towards private lesson tuition.

-- A student who registers for one semester only (fall or spring) will be awarded a scholarship for that semester only and will be expected to reapply for funding the following semester.
-Scholarships are not available for the summer semester.
+- Students who register for one semester only (fall or spring) will be awarded a scholarship for that semester only and will be expected to reapply for funding the following semester.
+Scholarships are currently not available for the summer semester.

 - Reduction of lesson length will not be allowed after the reward has been granted.
 Any increase in lesson length during the award period will not result in a proportionate increase in the award.